Putney Swope: Plot

-Putney Swope (Arnold Johnson, voiced by Robert Downey Sr.), the only black man on the executive board of an advertising firm, is accidentally put in charge after the sudden death of the chairman of the board.
-Prevented by the company by-laws from voting for themselves, board members vote by secret ballot for the one person they thought could not win: Putney Swope.
+Putney Swope (Arnold Johnson, voiced by Robert Downey Sr.), the only black man on the executive board of an advertising firm, is inadvertently put in charge after the sudden death of the chairman of the board.
+Prevented by the company by-laws from voting for themselves, board members vote by secret ballot for Putney under the assumption that he won't win.

 Renaming the business "Truth and Soul, Inc.", Swope replaces all but one of the white employees with black employees and insists they no longer accept business from companies that produce alcohol, tobacco or toy guns.
-Throughout the movie, a series of bizzare, surreal ads for breakfast cereal, air conditioners, skin cream, and airliners are shown, often featuring obscenity or nudity.
+Throughout the movie, a series of bizarre, surreal ads for breakfast cereal, air conditioners, skin cream, and airliners are shown, often featuring obscenity or nudity.
 Swope's leadership style is eccentric and erratic, with him frequently firing employees after taking their ideas.

 The success of the business draws attention from the United States government and the President (Pepi Hermine), who is in the pocket of the owner of the "Borman Six", an automobile company.
 The president orders Swope to create an advertisement for their new automobile.
-Swope attempts to create an advertisement, but it goes poorly when the overweight actress tips the car over and crashes it.
-Incensed, the president of the Bowman Six demands it not be put on TV, but Swope refuses and airs it anyway.
+Swope attempts to create an advertisement, but it goes poorly when an overweight actress tips the car over and crashes it.
+Incensed, the president of the Borman Six demands it not be put on TV, but Swope refuses and airs it anyway.

 Afterwards, Truth & Soul is swarmed with demonstrators, protesting the vulgarity and obscenity of Truth and Soul's advertisements.
-The president meets with Swope (dressed as Fidel Castro), who tells Swope it is "discrimination" to not advertise alcohol, cigaretts, or toy guns, and that the demonstrations will continue unless he relents.
+The president meets with Swope (dressed as Fidel Castro), who tells Swope it is "discrimination" to not advertise alcohol, cigarettes, or toy guns, and that the demonstrations will continue unless he relents.

-In a board meeting, Swope tells the board that they will begin creating advertisements for alcohol, cigarettes, and toy guns, to which the members of the board are outraged and accuse him of selling out.
+In a board meeting, Swope tells the board that they will begin creating advertisements for alcohol, cigarettes, and toy guns, to which the members of the board react with outrage and accuse him of selling out.
 Swope later mentions to his bodyguard that this was a test to see if his followers would stick to their ideals.
-He orders his guards to split up the company's money evenly to everyone, except to the Arab (who has been critical of Swope's leadership throughout the film).
+He orders his guards to split up the company's money evenly to everyone, except to one employee known as the Arab, who has been critical of Swope's leadership throughout the film.
 The board members return to Swope and say they have changed their mind, and are happy to advertise whatever he wants to sell.
 Disillusioned, Swope silently walks away, leaving them to squabble over a glass bin full of the company's money.
-The Arab, upon finding out he is not receiving any, sets the money on fire with a Molotov cocktail, which burns as the credits role.
+The Arab, upon finding out he is not receiving any, sets the money on fire with a Molotov cocktail, which burns as the credits roll.